A. J. Green: 2014 season

-Green caught six passes for 131 yards, including a 77-yard fourth quarter touchdown reception, in the Bengals 23–16 win over the Baltimore Ravens in Week 1.
-In Week 2, he suffered a game-ending ligament injury on the Bengals opening drive against the Atlanta Falcons, resulting in Green's first career NFL game without a reception.
+Green caught six passes for 131 yards, including a 77-yard fourth quarter touchdown reception, in the Bengals 23–16 win over the Ravens in Week 1.
+In Week 2, he suffered a game-ending ligament injury on the Bengals opening drive against the Falcons, resulting in Green's first career NFL game without a reception.
 He returned the following week against the Tennessee Titans and recorded six receptions for 102 yards in the 33–7 victory.
 In Week 5, against the New England Patriots, he re-aggravated his lingering toe injury and missed the following three games.
 In Week 14, he recorded 224 yards on 11 receptions (a 20.4 average) and one touchdown in a 42–21 loss to the Pittsburgh Steelers.
 Green's 224 receiving yards marked the third most the Steelers had ever given up in a game to one player.

 Despite missing three games and nearly all of two more, Green still recorded his fourth consecutive 1,000 yard season, finishing the year with 69 receptions for 1,041 yards and six touchdowns.
 However, a concussion ultimately forced him to miss the postseason for the first time in his career.
 He was ranked 37th by his peers on the NFL Top 100 Players of 2015.

 2015 season

 Green was an instrumental part of the Bengals recording a franchise-record tying 12 victories in 2015.
-In Week 3 of the 2015 season, Green caught 10 passes for a career-high 227 yards and two fourth quarter touchdowns in a 28–24 win over the Baltimore Ravens.
-His 227 yards were the second highest single game total in franchise history, trailing only Chad Johnson's 260 receiving yards in a 2006 game against the San Diego Chargers.
-In Week 8, against the Pittsburgh Steelers, he had 11 receptions for 118 receiving yards and a touchdown in the 16–10 victory.
+In Week 3 of the 2015 season, Green caught 10 passes for a career-high 227 yards and two fourth quarter touchdowns in a 28–24 win over the Ravens.
+His 227 yards were the second highest single game total in franchise history, trailing only Chad Johnson's 260 receiving yards in a 2006 game against the Chargers.
+In Week 8, against the Steelers, he had 11 receptions for 118 receiving yards and a touchdown in the 16–10 victory.
 In Week 12, against the St. Louis Rams, he recorded his second multi-touchdown game of the season.
-In Week 13 against the Cleveland Browns and Week 14 against the Steelers, he recorded consecutive 100 yard games while catching another touchdown.
+In Week 13 against the Browns and Week 14 against the Steelers, he recorded consecutive 100 yard games while catching another touchdown.
 He finished the 2015 season with 86 receptions, 1,297 yards, and 10 touchdowns while recording his fifth straight 1,000-yard season to start a career.
 He joined Randy Moss as the only players in NFL history to accomplish the feat at the time.

 During the Wild Card Round against the Steelers, he caught five passes for 71 yards and his first postseason touchdown, which put the Bengals up 16–15 with less than two minutes remaining.
 However, a late turnover and penalty by the Bengals loomed large as the Bengals lost 16–18.
 He earned his fifth straight Pro Bowl and was ranked 16th by his fellow players on the NFL Top 100 Players of 2016.